awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-authorizer.md

 ## Properties<a name="aws-resource-apigateway-authorizer-properties"></a>

 `AuthorizerCredentials`  <a name="cfn-apigateway-authorizer-authorizercredentials"></a>
-The credentials that are required for the authorizer\.
-To specify an IAM role that API Gateway assumes, specify the role's Amazon Resource Name \(ARN\)\.
+Specifies the required credentials as an IAM role for API Gateway to invoke the authorizer\.
+To specify an IAM role for API Gateway to assume, use the role's Amazon Resource Name \(ARN\)\.
 To use resource\-based permissions on the Lambda function, specify null\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AuthorizerResultTtlInSeconds`  <a name="cfn-apigateway-authorizer-authorizerresultttlinseconds"></a>
-The time\-to\-live \(TTL\) period, in seconds, that specifies how long API Gateway caches authorizer results\.
-If you specify a value greater than 0, API Gateway caches the authorizer responses\.
-By default, API Gateway sets this property to 300\.
+The TTL in seconds of cached authorizer results\.
+If it equals 0, authorization caching is disabled\.
+If it is greater than 0, API Gateway will cache authorizer responses\.
+If this field is not set, the default value is 300\.
 The maximum value is 3600, or 1 hour\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AuthorizerUri`  <a name="cfn-apigateway-authorizer-authorizeruri"></a>
-The authorizer's Uniform Resource Identifier \(URI\)\.
-If you specify `TOKEN` for the authorizer's `Type` property, specify a Lambda function URI that has the form `arn:aws:apigateway:region:lambda:path/path`\.
-The path usually has the form /2015\-03\-31/functions/*LambdaFunctionARN*/invocations\.
+Specifies the authorizer's Uniform Resource Identifier \(URI\)\.
+For `TOKEN` or `REQUEST` authorizers, this must be a well\-formed Lambda function URI, for example, `arn:aws:apigateway:us-west-2:lambda:path/2015-03-31/functions/arn:aws:lambda:us-west-2:{account_id}:function:{lambda_function_name}/invocations`\.
+In general, the URI has this form `arn:aws:apigateway:{region}:lambda:path/{service_api}`, where `{region}` is the same as the region hosting the Lambda function, `path` indicates that the remaining substring in the URI should be treated as the path to the resource, including the initial `/`\.
+For Lambda functions, this is usually of the form `/2015-03-31/functions/[FunctionARN]/invocations`\.
-*Required*: Conditional
+*Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AuthType`  <a name="cfn-apigateway-authorizer-authtype"></a>
-An optional customer\-defined field that's used in OpenApi imports and exports without functional impact\.
+Optional customer\-defined field, used in OpenAPI imports and exports without functional impact\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IdentitySource`  <a name="cfn-apigateway-authorizer-identitysource"></a>
-The source of the identity in an incoming request\.
-If you specify `TOKEN` or `COGNITO_USER_POOLS` for the `Type` property, this property is required\.
-Specify a header mapping expression using the form `method.request.header.name`, where *name* is the name of a custom authorization header that clients submit as part of their requests\.
-If you specify `REQUEST` for the `Type` property, this property is required when authorization caching is enabled\.
-Specify a comma\-separated string of one or more mapping expressions of the specified request parameter using the form `method.request.parameter.name`\.
-For supported parameter types, see [Configure Lambda Authorizer Using the API Gateway Console](https://docs.aws.amazon.com/apigateway/latest/developerguide/configure-api-gateway-lambda-authorization-with-console.html) in the *API Gateway Developer Guide*\.
+The identity source for which authorization is requested\.
+For a `TOKEN` or `COGNITO_USER_POOLS` authorizer, this is required and specifies the request header mapping expression for the custom header holding the authorization token submitted by the client\.
+For example, if the token header name is `Auth`, the header mapping expression is `method.request.header.Auth`\.
+For the `REQUEST` authorizer, this is required when authorization caching is enabled\.
+The value is a comma\-separated string of one or more mapping expressions of the specified request parameters\.
+For example, if an `Auth` header, a `Name` query string parameter are defined as identity sources, this value is `method.request.header.Auth, method.request.querystring.Name`\.
+These parameters will be used to derive the authorization caching key and to perform runtime validation of the `REQUEST` authorizer by verifying all of the identity\-related request parameters are present, not null and non\-empty\.
+Only when this is true does the authorizer invoke the authorizer Lambda function, otherwise, it returns a 401 Unauthorized response without calling the Lambda function\.
+The valid value is a string of comma\-separated mapping expressions of the specified request parameters\.
+When the authorization caching is not enabled, this property is optional\.
-*Required*: Conditional
+*Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IdentityValidationExpression`  <a name="cfn-apigateway-authorizer-identityvalidationexpression"></a>
-A validation expression for the incoming identity\.
-If you specify `TOKEN` for the authorizer's `Type` property, specify a regular expression\.
-API Gateway uses the expression to attempt to match the incoming client token, and proceeds if the token matches\.
-If the token doesn't match, API Gateway responds with a 401 \(unauthorized request\) error code\.
+A validation expression for the incoming identity token\.
+For `TOKEN` authorizers, this value is a regular expression\.
+For `COGNITO_USER_POOLS` authorizers, API Gateway will match the `aud` field of the incoming token from the client against the specified regular expression\.
+It will invoke the authorizer's Lambda function when there is a match\.
+Otherwise, it will return a 401 Unauthorized response without calling the Lambda function\.
+The validation expression does not apply to the `REQUEST` authorizer\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)